Laci1953/HiTech-C-compiler-enhanced/README.md

 - RCBUS-based systems provided with SC707, SC714, or
 - Z80ALL (which has 4 x 32KB RAM).

-For 128KB RAM systems, the CP/M must be setup using the PutSys from the folder PutSys.
+For RC2014 or RCBUS 128KB RAM systems, the CP/M must be setup using one of the files from the folder PutSys.
 This is necessary because of the "shadow code", that must be stored to high RAM address space.

 The results are spectacular.

 Large C source files can now be compiled, without any problem (see the TESTS folder for some examples).

 The C compiler's modified source files are included.